samuelpowell/libdc1394.jl/README.md

 The following subsections detail the specifics of the API mappings as detailed on the [libdc1394](http://damien.douxchamps.net/ieee1394/libdc1394/) homepage.

-### Types & Structures

-### System
+### System & Camera

-System functions are mostly handled internally through automatic context creation and management, camera and video frame types, as detailed above.
+System functions are mostly handled internally through automatic context creation and management, and the `Camera` and `VideoFrame` types detailed above.
+The implementation is split between `libdc1394.jl` and `camera.jl`.

 ### Triggers

-All trigger functions are directly mapped to Julia functions (these functions are part of the `control.h` header in libdc1394).
+All trigger functions are directly mapped to Julia functions.

 ```
 dc1394_external_trigger_set_polarity